 Go to your happy place

-This can help you to control and connect to your body during a panic attack, and help to ease the symptoms.
+This can help you to control and connect to your body during a panic attack, and ease the symptoms.
 Focus on one muscle at a time, allow it to tense for three seconds, then consciously relax it, releasing the tension.
-It can help to begin with small muscles such as your fingers or toes and then work your way in.
+It can help to begin with small muscles such as your fingers or toes and then work your way up.

 Long-term lifestyle adaptations can also help to reduce the likelihood of anxiety attacks.
 Practising yoga can reduce stress hormones in the body.
 Eating a healthy diet, getting enough sleep and limiting your consumption of caffeine and alcohol can help to reduce the likelihood of an anxiety attack.